barumau/panlingue/eng/eske_i_jawabe.md

   to push an IAL to success.

-#### Should Pandunia replace English?
+#### Should Panlingue replace English?

-Pandunia is not meant to replace English or any other languages.
+Panlingue is not meant to replace English or any other languages.
 People have ability to speak several languages and they speak every language for a different reason.
 Some people speak one language at home, another at work and yet another on international travels.
-We can imagine a world where English and all other languages will continue to be spoken, and where Pandunia is spoken as the universal second language.
+We can imagine a world where English and all other languages will continue to be spoken, and where Panlingue is spoken as the universal second language.

 In a way, English will never be replaced.
 Those who speak it today